kennethchoe/JobQueue/readme.md

 2. Job Class should inherit from SqlJob instead of Job.
 4. Under the job class name folder, put your SQL statements in one more more files.
     * e.g. `JobSqls\MySqlJob\01_GetSnapshot.sql`
-5. If you need to define undo command for them, put SQL filename + `.undo` as extra.
+5. If you need to define undo task for them, put SQL filename + `.undo` as extra.
     * e.g. `JobSqls\MySqlJob\01_GetSnapshot.sql.undo`